-Feeling that your shoes are too tight for your feet can be a major annoyance, but did you know that it can also be dangerous for your long-term health?
-That feeling you get when your feet are in a bind is uncomfortable because your shoes are cutting off the circulation to your feet, which can lead to foot cramp and even muscular dystrophy!
+Feeling that your shoes are too tight for your feet can be a major annoyance, but did you know that it can also be a cause of injuries?
+That feeling you get when your feet are in a bind is uncomfortable because your shoes are cutting off the circulation to your feet, which can lead to foot cramp.

-So, if you value the health and comfort of your feet, then give Lydiard Lacing a try with the following steps:
+So, if you value the health of your feet, then give Lydiard Lacing a try with the following steps:

 Gap Lacing is one of the easiest methods to start with, but we encourage you to branch out into different styles if you feet demand it!